jundalisay/sp/content/en/research/schopenhauer/world/chapter-57.md

 it must be, as a matter of reason, indifferent to him whether the content of that past was pain or pleasure.

 But the present is always passing through his hands into the past; the future is quite uncertain and always short.
 Thus his existence, even when we consider only its formal side, is a constant hurrying of the present into the dead past, a constant dying.
 But if we look at it from the physical side; it is clear that, as our walking is admittedly merely a constantly prevented falling, the life of our body is only a constantly prevented dying, an ever-postponed death: finally, in the same way, the activity of our mind is a constantly deferred ennui.
-Every breath we draw wards off the death that is[402] constantly intruding upon us.
+Every breath we draw wards off the death that is constantly intruding upon us.
 In this way we fight with it every moment, and again, at longer intervals, through every meal we eat, every sleep we take, every time we warm ourselves, &c.
 In the end, death must conquer, for we became subject to him through birth, and he only plays for a little while with his prey before he swallows it up.
 We pursue our life, however, with great interest and much solicitude as long as possible, as we blow out a soap-bubble as long and as large as possible, although we know perfectly well that it will burst.

 We saw that the inner being of unconscious nature is a constant striving without end and without rest.
 And this appears to us much more distinctly when we consider the nature of brutes and man.
 Willing and striving is its whole being, which may be very well compared to an unquenchable thirst.

-But the basis of all willing is need, deficiency, and thus pain.
+But the basis
+of all willing is need, deficiency, and thus pain.
 Consequently, the nature of brutes and man is subject to pain originally and through its very being.
 If, on the other hand, it lacks objects